sciZer0/7/v/README.md

 Forecast

 Bitcoin might have been the leader until some moment.
-For example, until there is a fundamentally better token — a token with pre-programmed decreasing of supply, with the ideal Gini, and which is fundamentally much better in a lot of other key aspects.
+For example, until there is a better token — a token with a fundamentally better tokenomics (with pre-programmed decreasing of supply, big user base, the ideal Gini), and which is fundamentally much better in many other key aspects.

 Over time, the whole point of Bitcoin as a blockchain, thanks to its unique (historical) status of the 1st cryptocurrency, might be more clear and more about the same point that, for example, a Leonardo da Vinci's painting or a set of NFTs of a unique art collection has, and which is the flexing — the ultimate way for people to flex.